Business Intelligence Director Salary

 Popular Skills for Business Intelligence Director

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Big Data Analytics, Data Warehouse, Business Strategy, and Business Intelligence are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
+Survey takers working as Business Intelligence Directors report using a large range of professional skills.
+Most notably, skills in Big Data Analytics, Business Strategy, Data Warehouse, and Business Intelligence are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
 Those listing Business Analysis as a skill should be prepared for drastically lower pay.
 Tableau Software and Data Modeling also typically command lower compensation.
-Most people skilled in Business Intelligence are similarly competent in Data Analysis and Project Management.
+Those educated in Business Intelligence tend to be well versed in Data Analysis and Project Management.

 Pay by Experience Level for Business Intelligence Director